 In Calgary, where I build decks, all permits applications, including composite decking, must include a CCMC report for the brand of decking.
 Making everything else irrelevant without it.

-Off course, there is many other code requirements for decks like railing, stairs, joists, and footingsOpens in a new tab., but here we are talking decking.
+Off course, there is many other code requirements for decks like railing, stairs, joists, and footings, but here we are talking decking.
 Which also must comply with code to be of any value.

 Final Advice of Buying Composite Decking